 New Criminal Offense Risk Prevention Plans for Companies in Spain

 The reform of the Spanish Penal Code contains major changes ranging from the confiscation of property to insolvency, through the protection of the disabled and the events that will hinder a foreclosure.
-Another major change involves the criminal liability of legal entities and their managers.
+Another important change involves the criminal liability of legal entities and their managers.
 Currently, companies will be held criminally liable for the following crimes:

-• environmental crimes
+• Environmental crimes

-• divulging intellectual property secrets
+• Divulging intellectual property secrets

-• divulging confidential international industrial transactions
+• Divulging confidential international industrial transactions

 • fraud

-• insolvency
+• Insolvency

-• money laundering involving the National Treasury and Social Security
+• Money laundering involving the National Treasury and Social Security

-• crimes against illegal aliens
+• Crimes against illegal aliens

-• crimes involving information technology
+• Crimes involving information technology

 One of the main innovations of the reform of the Penal Code is that starting on 1 July 2015, companies will be required to create an organization, management and control plan to prevent crime and significantly reduce the risk of crime commission.